erikdubois/Ultimate-Linux-Mint-18.1-Cinnamon/README.md

 Read here for more info on ARC BASED THEMES : http://erikdubois.be/category/themes/arc-based-themes/

 ## Download the MInt-Y themes

-When you run the scripts, you will have many themes in this folder

-	.themes

-Select them with the themes manager

-**Mint-Y-Arc-Dark**

 Using the scripts at https://github.com/erikdubois/Mint-Y-Colora-Theme we can change the standard green colour from Mint-Y to any colour we like.